Toni500github/customfetch/README.md

 ### Debian/Ubuntu and based
 Download the latest `.deb` package in [releases](https://github.com/Toni500github/customfetch/releases/latest)

+### Android widget
+Download the latest `.apk` file in the [releases](https://github.com/Toni500github/customfetch/releases/latest) \
+AFAIK The google play protect doesn't detect any malware.
+If your antivirus does, please open an [issue here](https://github.com/Toni500github/customfetch/issues)

 ### Arch and based (AUR)
 ```bash
 # Terminal only